grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-net-grpc/20-Params.md

 title: "Params"
 ---

-*Params* is an object used by the gRPC methods that generate RPC requests. *Params* contains request-specific options like e.g. headers that should be inserted into the request.
+*Params* is an object used by the gRPC methods that generate RPC requests. *Params* contains request-specific options like headers that should be inserted into the request.

 | Name | Type | Description |
 |------|------|-------------|